z1skgr/RH_-drive_car/README.md

 ## General Information
 An innovative algorithm to offer personalized experiences online in a simple racing video game.
-A stochastic planning algorithm (Rolling Horizon Evolution Algorithm (RHEA)), generates parts of a race track based on two factors:
+A stochastic planning algorithm [(Rolling Horizon Evolution Algorithm (RHEA))](#rolling-horizon), generates parts of a race track based on two factors:

-* Difficulty of the level [^1]
+* Difficulty of the level. [^1]
 * Player’s in-game performance.

 The algorithm attempts to match players skills upon track measurement.
 In other words, bring the level of difficulty, up or down, to match player performance through its fitness function (time completion).
-The degree of difficulty is determined by a function that is rooted in theory of [Flow Channel](#flow-channel-theory)
+The degree of difficulty is determined by a function that is rooted in theory of [Flow Channel](#flow-channel-theory).
+We have conducted a series of experiments in our game environment with agents using human strategies and non-human player behavior.

 ## Features
 The original implementation used static paths aimed at learning the agents.
-For information on how to use the training model using anaconda environment, see [doc/Train-Behavior Configuration](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-ML-Agents.md#:~:text=Training%20in%20the%20ML-Agents%20Toolkit%20is%20powered%20by,learning%29.%20Its%20implementation%20can%20be%20found%20at%20ml-agents%2Fmlagents%2Ftrainers%2Flearn.py.)
+For information on how to use the training model using anaconda environment, see [doc/Train-Behavior Configuration](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-ML-Agents.md#:~:text=Training%20in%20the%20ML-Agents%20Toolkit%20is%20powered%20by,learning%29.%20Its%20implementation%20can%20be%20found%20at%20ml-agents%2Fmlagents%2Ftrainers%2Flearn.py.).
 The initial body of work comes from [Medium article](http://medium.com/p/60b0e7a10d9e).
 For details on the content, please check the article.

 <br><br>